developer-rakeshpaul/scrapex/README.md

 Modern web scraper with LLM-enhanced extraction, extensible pipeline, and pluggable parsers.

+> **Alpha Release**: v1.0.0 is currently in alpha.
+The API may change before the stable release.

 ## Features

 - **LLM-Ready Output** - Content extracted as Markdown, optimized for AI/LLM consumption